 The Solutions apply different methods, based on their focus.
-The assessment of the indicators listed in the section 3.2, will give the values for listed indicators, but will also strive to give a distribution of the indicator, to be able to better assess its impact.
+The assessment of the indicators listed in the section 3.2 will give the values for listed indicators, but will also strive to give a distribution of the indicator, to be able to better assess its impact.
 For example, the TEFF6, which by its definition is an average value, may stay the same across several settings.
 However, it is important that the Solution does not end in the state where the distribution of en-route times spreads in such a way that the long flight times end up being longer.

 Economic evaluation